Symmetry Sectors in Chord Space and Relational Holography in the DSSYK

 \section{The doubled DSSYK models in dS\texorpdfstring{$_3$}{} holography from constraints in chord space}

-In this section, we recover doubled DSSYK models, which take the role of wordline boundary theories in dS$_3$ holographic proposals \cite{Narovlansky:2023lfz,Gaiotto:2024kze,Tietto:2025oxn,Verlinde:2024znh,Verlinde:2024zrh}, from constraints in the chord Hilbert space of a single DSYYK model with matter.
+In this section, we recover doubled DSSYK models, which take the role of wordline boundary theories in the static patch of dS$_3$ holographic proposals \cite{Narovlansky:2023lfz,Gaiotto:2024kze,Tietto:2025oxn,Verlinde:2024znh,Verlinde:2024zrh}, from constraints in the chord Hilbert space of a single DSYYK model with matter.
 This provides a concrete connection between the doubled DSSYK/dS$_3$ holographic proposals with sine dilaton gravity with matter in the previous section (also \cite{Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025mxf}) in terms of symmetry sectors in the chord Hilbert space.

 Using the perspective neutral approach to QRFs, we show that Krylov complexity is a relational observable in this particular model.
 Furthermore, we introduce a notion of clock state with a finite temperature canonical ensemble to define expectation values for relational observables.
-This is a rather natural state from the holographic perspective, as an analytic continuation of the HH state with realtime evolution; something so far unexplored in the QRF literature.
-This perhaps shows that both areas, QRFs and holography would benefit from merging concepts between these two frameworks.
+This is a rather natural state from the holographic perspective, as an analytic continuation of the HH state with real time evolution; something so far unexplored in the QRF literature.
+Our work then highlights that both areas, QRFs and holography, would benefit from exchanging and merging concepts.

-We stress that our calculations are performed in the boundary theory, and we do not assume that the model must be dual to dS$_3$ space itself.
-However, we do comment on the interpretation of the results for dS$_3$ holography assuming the validity in the series of works \cite{Narovlansky:2023lfz,Narovlansky:2025tpb,Gaiotto:2024kze,Tietto:2025oxn,Verlinde:2024znh,Verlinde:2024zrh} on dS$_3$ holography.
+We stress that our calculations are performed in the boundary theory, {{and we do not attempt to provide new evidence for the bulk interpretation in the original proposal \cite{Narovlansky:2023lfz}}.
+While} we do not assume that the model must be dual to dS$_3$ space itself {{to derive our results;}} we do comment on the interpretation of the results for dS$_3$ holography assuming the validity in the series of works \cite{Narovlansky:2023lfz,Narovlansky:2025tpb,Gaiotto:2024kze,Tietto:2025oxn,Verlinde:2024znh,Verlinde:2024zrh}.